jaredatch/EA-Share-Count/README.md

 Register at [SharedCount.com](http://www.sharedcount.com), then add your API code to the settings page.
 In most instances the free plan will be enough due to caching of share counts.

 If you do not provide a SharedCount API key, the plugin will still display share buttons but no counts.
+I recommend you select "No" in the "Show Empty Counts" dropdown.

 Specify the services you would like included, the theme location, and style.

-## Frequently Asked Questions ##

-= How do I register UI for arbitrary key=>value pairs as shortcode attributes? =

-Shortcake doesn't support custom key=>value pairs as shortcode attributes because it isn't a great user experience.

 ## Screenshots ##